 Match the system to the schedule:

-Busy households do not need more categories for the sake of neatness.
+Busy households don’t need more categories for the sake of neatness.
 They need a structure that reflects how often things move.
-The more closely the setup mirrors the calendar, the less likely it is that a last-minute trip or party will trigger a cleanup before the actual work can begin.
+The more closely the setup mirrors the calendar, the less likely it’s that a last-minute trip or party will trigger a cleanup before the actual work can begin.

 Make transitions visible: